 Steps to Build an Effective Disaster Recovery Plan

-- Select DR Solutions – Choose between cloud, on-premises, or hybrid recovery models.
+Choose between cloud, on-premises, or hybrid recovery models based on your organization’s needs and resources.

-- Assign Roles & Responsibilities – Ensure every employee knows their role during a crisis.
+Ensure every employee knows their role during a crisis.
+Document responsibilities clearly for efficient execution.

 Pro Tip: Keep an updated copy of your DRP both on-site and off-site to ensure accessibility in case of local disasters.